-Unrelated to COVID-19, all access to Cataloochee Valley will be closed from February 10 through May 20 for road repairs.
+Unrelated to COVID-19, all access to Cataloochee Valley will be closed for road repairs.
 Estimate reopening is August 2020.

-Outdoor recreation areas including Mingo Falls, Soco Falls, picnic areas, and tribal backroads will re-open on May 15 for public access.
+Outdoor recreation areas including Mingo Falls, Soco Falls, picnic areas, and tribal backroads will reopened on May 15 for public access.